nharbiso/slither/README.md

 Another critical portion of the backend is the `GameState`, one instance of which is assigned to each game (and thus shared by all users within a single game).
 The `GameState` controls routine orb re-generation, snake location updating across clients, and collision checking (with other snakes, orbs, and the map boundary).

 Other key components to the backend include those in the:
-- `leaderboard` directory, which control the updating and structure of the leaderboard
+- `leaderboard` package, which control the updating and structure of the leaderboard
-- `gamecode` directory, which manages the creation of new, unique game codes
+- `gamecode` package, which manages the creation of new, unique game codes
-- `orb` directory, which controls the structure (location, size, color) of each individual orb, as well as routine orb generation
+- `orb` package, which controls the structure (location, size, color) of each individual orb, as well as routine orb generation
-- `message` directory, which contains all potential messages to be sent and received between the client
+- `message` package, which contains all potential messages to be sent and received between the client
-- `position` directory, which contains a `Position` record outlining the format of a position (x/y coordinates)
+- `position` package, which contains a `Position` record outlining the format of a position (x/y coordinates)
-- `user` directory, which contains the structure of a user in a `User` class (with a unique UUID and username)
+- `user` package, which contains the structure of a user in a `User` class (with a unique UUID and username)
-- `exceptions` directory, which has custom exception classes for all potential exceptions to be thrown
+- `exceptions` package, which has custom exception classes for all potential exceptions to be thrown
-- `actionHandlers` directory, which has custom handlers for the updating of snake positions and the additions of new clients to new and existing games
+- `actionHandlers` package, which has custom handlers for the updating of snake positions and the additions of new clients to new and existing games

 ## Frontend (Client)